 How Does Biometric Authentication Work?

-Biometric authentication sounds complex, but it’s actually quite simple and very clever.
+Biometric authentication sounds complex, but it’s actually remarkably simple yet ingenious.
 It uses unique physical characteristics of your body, like your fingerprints, to confirm who you are.
 Think of it as your body being your password.

 Your Unique Fingerprint

 When you place your finger on an AEPS device, it scans the unique patterns of ridges and valleys on your fingertip.
 Everyone has different fingerprints, even identical twins.
-This makes your fingerprint an incredibly personal and unique identifier, much harder to copy than a password.
+This makes your fingerprint an incredibly personal and unique identifier, significantly more challenging to replicate than a password.
 The system then converts this pattern into a digital code.

 Iris Scan Technology

 While fingerprints are the most common biometric used in AEPS, some advanced systems also use iris scans.
 This involves scanning the unique patterns in the coloured part of your eye.
-Like fingerprints, iris patterns are extremely unique to each individual, offering another very secure way to confirm identity.
+Like fingerprints, iris patterns are exceptionally unique to each individual, offering an alternative and highly secure method for identity confirmation.

 Matching Your Identity

-Once your biometric (like a fingerprint) is scanned, the system doesn’t store the actual image of your finger.
+Once your biometric (like a fingerprint) is scanned, the system does not store the actual image of your finger.
 Instead, it creates a digital template or code from it.
 This code is then sent securely to a central database, where it’s compared with the biometric template linked to your Aadhaar number.
 If the codes match, your identity is confirmed, and the transaction can proceed.
-If they don’t match, access is denied.
+Conversely, if they do not match, access is denied.

 | Authentication Method | How It Works | Security Level | Convenience |